Barbara Mellers

+She worked with the Nobel Prize-winning economist and psychologist Daniel Kahneman to analyze the research of Matthew Killingsworth to help come to a consensus on how money and wealth influences happiness.

 Education

 Mellers earned her undergraduate degree in psychology from the University of California, Berkeley in 1974.
 She went on to do graduate work in psychology at the University of Illinois at Urbana–Champaign, earning an M.A. in 1978 and a Ph.D. in 1981.

 Career

 Mellers' research focuses on decision processes.
 She conducts both laboratory and field experimental work that examine human decision-making and its implications for politics and public policy.

 Prior to joining the University of Pennsylvania, Mellers was professor of marketing and organizational behavior at the University of California, Berkeley.
-At Penn, she is I. George Heyman University Professor in the psychology department.

 Mellers is a co-founder of the Good Judgment Project, with colleagues Philip Tetlock and Don Moore.
-The project began in a competition funded by the United States' government's Intelligence Advanced Research Projects Activity; Mellers, Tetlock and Moore won with their crowdsourced approach to geopolitical and economic forecasting, which outperformed the government's own intelligence analysts' forecasts.
+The project began in a competition funded by the United States' government's Intelligence Advanced Research Projects Activity.
+Mellers, Tetlock and Moore won with their crowdsourced approach to geopolitical and economic forecasting, which outperformed the government's own intelligence analysts' forecasts.